AlamoEngine-Tools/eaw.modinfo/README.md

 2. The resulting list contains the target mod.
 It shall be the first element of the list.
 2. The resulting list must not have duplicates.
 3. The implementation must be able to recognize and respond to identified dependency cycles accordingly.
+4. Virtual Mods must be preserved in the resulting list.

+*Rationale: While virtual mods cannot be represented by a command line, which means they are practically invisible, they still need to exist in the resulting list, so tools always have the most precise data to deal with.
+Removing virtual mods from the flattened result is a tool specific implementation detail.*

 *Note: Converting a (non-binary) tree structure to a flatteded and duplicate-free line is a one-way operation.
 It also looses accuracy.
 However, since in some cases multiple outcomes are possible, the resolve layout `ResolveRecursive` might lead to unexpected results.
 The requirements above are created to ensure consistency across multiple implementations.*